datomatic/enum-helper/README.md

 ### Descriptions
-This helper permits to have a description on each case of an enum.
+This helper permits to have a description of each case of an enum.
 This is useful when you need descriptions to characterize the cases better or have the code base in English, but the application language is different.
-If you have a multilanguage application consider use [translations](#translations) instead.
+If you have a multilanguage application consider using [translations](#translations) instead.

-The helper is not included on base `EnumHelper` trait and not depend on it, so if you need it you must use `EnumDescription` and implement the abstract `description()` method to define the descriptions.
+The helper is not included on the base `EnumHelper` trait and does not depend on it, so if you need it you must use `EnumDescription` and implement the abstract `description()` method to define the descriptions.
 You can use it on both pure enums and `BackedEnum`.
 ```php
 use Datomatic\EnumHelper\EnumHelper;